iter8-tools/iter8/mkdocs/docs/contributing.md

 our project that we need help with including:

 * Problems found during setup of Iter8
-* Gaps in our quick start guide or other tutorials and documentation
+* Gaps in our quick start tutorial and other documentation
 * Bugs in our test and automation scripts

 If anything doesn't make sense, or doesn't work when you run it, please open a